Arabic literature: Pre-modern theatrical forms

-The most popular forms of theater in the medieval Islamic world were puppet theatre (which included hand puppets, shadow plays and marionette productions) and live passion plays known as ta'ziya, where actors re-enact episodes from Muslim history.
-In particular, Shia Islamic plays revolved around the shaheed (martyrdom) of Ali's sons Hasan ibn Ali and Husayn ibn Ali.
-Live secular plays were known as akhraja, recorded in medieval adab literature, though they were less common than puppetry and ta'ziya theater.
+In Ashura rituals, known as ta'ziya, laymen re-enact episodes from Muslim history.
+In particular, Shia Islamic theatrical reenactments revolve around the shahid martyrdom of Ali's sons Hasan ibn Ali and Husayn ibn Ali.
+Secular plays were known as akhraja and recorded in medieval adab literature, though they were less common than puppetry and ta'ziya dramatic expressions.